-In theory, when healthy, an abundant supply of ‘qi’ or ‘life energy’ flows through the body’s meridians (a network of qi channels throughout the body).
-The qi meridians can become blocked because of stress, overwork, poor diet, disease pathogens, weather and environmental conditions.
+In theory, when an abundant supply of ‘qi’ or ‘life energy’ flows through the body’s meridians (a network of qi channels throughout the body) the body and mind are healthy.
+However, the qi meridians can become blocked because of stress, overwork, poor diet, disease pathogens, weather and environmental conditions.

 If the flow of qi in a meridian becomes blocked or is in short supply, then the body fails to maintain balance and harmony, and your body becomes sensitive to illness and disease.

 In Traditional Chinese Medicine, it is believed that this qi is made up of two contradictory forms called Yin and Yang.
 Illness and disease are said to be the result of the unbalancing between Yin and Yang caused by factors acting on internal organs and manifesting themselves at certain points.